positron-solutions/transient-showcase/README.md

        ;; to trigger the following transient correctly.
 This example will ;; work with `transient--do-replace' or no custom pre-command

-       ("bc" "become child" tsc-suffix-setup-child :transient transient--do-replace)])
+       ("bc" "become child" tsc-suffix-setup-child
+        :transient transient--do-replace)])

     ;; (tsc-parent-with-setup-suffix)

--   TODO Errata

-    This example should also work with the `transient--do-recurse` pre-command, but the child transient does not return.
-There is a difference in the behavior that should not depend on if the suffix *is* the prefix or just sets up the prefix.  **Possible bug**.
+⚠️ When the child is calling `transient-setup`, it will not be possible to use `transient--do-return` or `transient--do-recurse` to get back to the parent unless you explicitly cooperate with the transient state implementation, which may not be stable between versions.

-<a id="org6ddf852"></a>
+<a id="org07e0c4c"></a>

 ## Mixing Interactive